By Murray Moceri – Director of Partner Accounts at CloudAlly

 1. Define your client personas

-Most MSPs grow ad-hoc, adding solutions to their portfolio and marketing them to prospective clients of all sizes and domains.
+Most Marketing Ideas for MSPs grow ad-hoc, adding solutions to their portfolio and marketing them to prospective clients of all sizes and domains.
 This makes it difficult to establish a price structure, prioritize solutions and understand your customer persona – all essential aspects of successful marketing. and deciding what solutions to offer one of the most difficult parts of their business.
 Take a step back and understand your target audience, zone in on your ideal client type and develop your client persona.
 That way you have can focus and personalize your marketing, and resultantly, be more successful at connecting with your customers.

 2. Decide on your sales strategy